-As of December 31, 2023 and December 31, 2022, the Company did not hold any assets or liabilities attributable to securitization trusts.
+As of December 31, 2024 and December 31, 2023, the Company did not hold any assets or liabilities attributable to securitization trusts.

-The Company did not generate net income attributable to investments in the subordinate tranches of securitization trusts for the year ended December 31, 2023.
+The Company did not generate net income attributable to investments in the subordinate tranches of securitization trusts for the years ended December 31, 2024 and 2023.